Need another category? Click here or call us at (866) 345-6784.

 Sending a Demand Letter

-Your neighbor will likely forward this letter to their attorney to better understand the boundary dispute.
-From there, the attorneys on both sides will decide the best course of action moving forward.
+Your neighbor will likely share the letter with their attorney to gain clarity on the boundary dispute.
+From there, both attorneys will work together to determine the best path forward.

 Going to Court or Reaching a Settlement